tryigit/PlayIntegrityFix/README.md

 in maintenance.

 ## All Target Setting (PIFS)
-Add alş apps to the target.txt list automatically.
+Add all apps to the target.txt list automatically.
 It is enabled by default and needs to be removed to customize.

 ```
 /data/adb/tricky_store/AllTargetMagiskhide.sh